Matthewtan6626/PPE-Prelim-Notes/Intro Economics/Overview.md

 proof for why the reservation price of a demand curve with constant PED is infinite.

 Other than that, do consult the slides first and foremost, as well as any useful textbooks:
 1. For microeconomics, I found Varian's intermediate microeconomics with calculus to be very useful.
-Complemenet this with the slides particularly on applied topics such as Oligpoly, Monopoly (and price discrimination).
+Complement this with the slides particularly on applied topics such as Oligpoly, Monopoly (and price discrimination).
 I heavily disliked Perloff's textbook's style because I found it unreadable.
 2. For macroeconomics, the slides are most useful.
 For (occassionally) more in depth discussion, use the Jones' textbook.
 His discussion on the short run (particularly IS-MP-PC) was superior to the slides.